ShivamMishra16/Board-game/README.md

 # Board-game
 Clone the project.

-Run : Index.html on any browser supportin CSS3 and HTML5.
+Run : Index.html on any browser supporting CSS3 and HTML5 and JavaScript.